 Nickname: "Neon Purple Lines"

-Logo: On a black or starry background, we see a thick purple streak with three thinner purple lines curve from the left side of the screen to the right side of the screen.
+Logo: On a starry background, we see a thick purple streak with three thinner purple lines curve from the left side of the screen to the right side of the screen.
 The streak then wipes in across the middle and this logo with shiny text zooms out: "EPIC PRODUCTIONS".
 On the sides of the logo are parts of the purple streak.

 FX/SFX: The thick purple streak forming the logo.